-It took about 20 years for this breed to become of show-quality.
+It took about twenty years for this breed to become of show-quality.
 It was recognised for international competition by the Federation Cynologique Internationale in 1963.
 It was first imported to the USA in the 1980s and was recognised by the American Kennel Club.
-It arrived in the UK in 1989 and was recognised by The Kennel Club in theTerrier group a year later.
+It arrived in the UK in 1989 and was recognised by the Kennel Club in the Terrier Group a year later.
 It is now considered Czech Republic’s national dog.

-The Cesky is generally an active breed at home so it needs less structured exercise routines.
+The Cesky is generally an active breed at home, so it needs less structured exercise routines.
 Allowing it to let off steam for at least an hour in the form of short walks in the morning and interactive games in the afternoon will be enough.

-As a rough estimate, you will have to set aside at least £50 a month to care for a Cesky Terrier, which can go higher if you choose a more comprehensive pet insurance premium.
+As a rough estimate, you will have to set aside at least £50 a month to care for a Cesky terrier, which can go higher if you choose a more comprehensive pet insurance premium.

 Are you sure the Cesky Terrier is the best breed for you?
 Take the Pet Breed Selector Quiz to find your perfect breed match.Dog Breed Selector Quiz

-If you feel like the Cesky Terrier is not the best breed for you, allow us to help you by using our Pet Finder and you may just find the most suitable dog for you.
+If you feel like the Cesky terrier is not the best breed for you, allow us to help you by using our Pet Finder and you may just find the most suitable dog for you.